CYLALighthouse/PM-Toolkit/docs/_coverpage.md

 # FY20 City Year Whole School Whole Child (WSWC) Toolkit

-> This is your one-stop guide for tools and resources to successfully execute City Year's Whole School Whole Child Model.
+> This is your guide to help you with your year of managing your team.
+You will find all of the resources that you need for the year, and Any other information you might find important when with your team.

 - Toolkit version #3
 - Date Created: 5/9/2019